 - Exclude outliers from your experimental results

-For this reason, Optimizely gives you the option to exclude outliers from your experiment results.
-This feature is currently available for revenue metrics in A/B experiments or Personalization campaigns; however, it will also be available in the future for metrics using the “total value” numerator.
+For this reason, Optimizely gives you the option to use outlier smoothing on your experiment results.
+This feature is currently available for revenue metrics in A/B experiments.

-When outlier filtering is enabled, Optimizely first identifies any values that exceed the daily exclusion threshold, which is defined as three standard deviations higher than the arithmetic mean of your metric (
+When outlier smoothing is enabled, Optimizely first identifies any values that exceed the daily exclusion threshold, which is defined as three standard deviations higher than the arithmetic mean of your metric.

 During the first seven days of the experiment, Optimizely calculates the daily exclusion threshold using all the available experiment data up to that point.
 For this reason, changes to the threshold may be more noticeable during an experiment's first week.

 If your account has access to the feature, you will see an option to enable outlier filtering in the Metrics Builder interface.
 Selecting the option ensures that outliers for the revenue metrics in that experiment will be automatically detected and their values will be replaced by the arithmetic mean of the metric.

 You will see a subtle message in the metric card if outlier filtering is enabled.